ParikhKadam/bidaf-keras/README.md

 - GUI support
 - Database support

-## What you can do with this project:
+## What you can do with this project
 - Train/Retrain this model with your own dataset.
 - Use the pretrained model for extending your own model or to try this one out.
 - Modify the code of this model to develop a new model architecture out of it.